 Resilience is often defined as recovering or bouncing back from adversity and is a definition taken from Material Science.
 This definition is rather limited and doesn't really explain the complexity of resilience in human behaviour.
 This lecture looks at what resilience is in more detail and gives a definition of resilience that truly works.

 This lecture reviews what emotional intelligence is and why it is important.
 It summarises how resilience fits into emotional intelligence.

 Frequently Asked Questions about emotional intelligence.

-This lecture looks at when resilience is useful.
+This lecture looks at why and when resilience is useful.
 It summarises the benefits of emotional resilience as a competence.

 This comprehensive E-book contains all the information from your Developing your Emotional Resilience program.
 It contains sections for you to complete as you work through the program.

 This part of the course looks at emotions in detail - what they are, their role and why it is important to manage them.